-- [54] Mr. Millar also owes Coulee Resources half the costs for demobilization of the rock truck, which in total cost \$3,675. - [55] Coulee Resources owes Mr. Millar the gold it held back.
+- [54] Coulee Resources also owes Mr. Millar half the costs for demobilization of the rock truck, which in total cost \$3,675. - [55] Coulee Resources owes Mr. Millar the gold it held back.
 If the parties cannot agree as to how the damages should be paid, it can be spoken to in case management. - [56] Given that Mr. Millar stated that he is seeking special costs, if the parties cannot agree on payment of costs, it can be set down for submissions.